IceKontroI/sparse_rc_2d/README.md

 ---
 # Scene Drawing/Saving/Loading

-Press left mouse button to draw solids and right button to draw lights.
-Currently erasing the scene is not supported.
-Colors are chosen at random.
+Press left mouse button to draw.
+Press 2 to change the brush to drawing lights, 3 to enable erase brush, and any other digit key to draw solids.
+Scrolling up and down resizes the brush.
+Press tab to randomly toggle between brush colors.

 Scenes have an Albedo and Emissive layer.
 Sample scenes are found in `../assets/scenes/`.
 - Drag and drop images onto the app window to load them.
 Only .png with "albedo" and "emissive" in their names are accepted.